Use space to open navigation items

 Safety tips

-1. Always wear a lifejacket
+1. You must wear a lifejacket

 If you are swept into the ocean, a lifejacket will help keep you afloat until assistance arrives.
 Most rock fishing fatalities occur when people are not wearing a lifejacket.
 See the Surf Life Saving NSW page for help finding the right lifejacket for you.